Kris D. Meade

 Overview

-Compliance with employment laws and regulations is always a challenge — particularly when an employer’s workforce is highly skilled, mobile and innovation-focused.
-With an emphasis on technology, consulting, healthcare and other information-driven industries, Kris works with boards of directors and senior corporate leadership to achieve their business goals through development of effective strategies focused on critical areas, including pay equity, the use of artificial intelligence and machine learning in making employment decisions, racial equity and civil rights audits, and retention of top talent.
+Compliance with employment laws and regulations is always a challenge — particularly when an employer’s workforce is highly skilled, mobile, and innovation-focused.
+With an emphasis on technology, consulting, health care, higher education, and other information-driven industries, Kris works with boards of directors and senior corporate leadership to achieve their business goals through development of effective strategies focused on critical areas, including pay equity, the use of artificial intelligence (AI) and machine learning in making employment decisions, developing and maintaining diversity, equity and inclusion (DEI) programs that comply with federal law, and retention of top talent.
+With regard to DEI, Kris has been conducting full assessments of client DEI programs, including employment programs and supplier diversity programs, to ensure compliance with the Executive Orders (EOs) issued by the current administration, with a particular focus on ensuring clients can certify compliance with all federal anti-discrimination laws.

-Among other issues, Kris counsels clients on racial equity and civil rights audits, as well as assessments of DE&I programs following the U.S. Supreme Court’s decision in the Harvard/UNC cases; gender‐, race‐ and age‐based claims of systemic discrimination; environmental, social, and governance (ESG) initiatives; human capital reporting requirements; the use of artificial intelligence (AI) and predictive analytics tools in hiring, training, promotion, and other employment processes; privacy standards and frameworks; and legislative advocacy and policy development.
+Among other issues, Kris conducts assessments of DEI programs following the U.S. Supreme Court’s decision in the Harvard/UNC cases and in light of the Trump Administration's executive orders; gender‐, race‐ and age‐based claims of systemic discrimination; environmental, social, and governance (ESG) initiatives; human capital reporting requirements; the use of AI and predictive analytics tools in hiring, training, promotion, and other employment processes; privacy standards and frameworks; and legislative advocacy and policy development.

-Kris serves as co-chair of Crowell’s Regulatory and Policy Department and co-chair of the Labor & Employment Group.
+Kris serves as a member of the Firm's Management Board, as co-chair of Crowell’s Regulatory and Policy Department, and co-chair of the Labor and Employment Group.

 Career & Education